JourneyJ012/yaRSSa/readme.md

 ## Known Problems

 - Apostrophe's appear as `â€™s`
+- the end of the last feed and the start of the first feed from showing up on the same line
 - Doesn't work on Brave browser
 - Non-existant elements on ANY item will cause a full crash (to be focused on first)
 - Python may keep the port used after throwing an error.